Vujas-Eteph/miniCSR/README.md

 > [!NOTE]
 > We don't need to install anything on the servers that we are going to monitor, since we only rely on basic linux commands that should already be available natively.

-### Configuration of the servers to acess with miniCSR
+### Configuration of the servers to access with miniCSR
 When setting up ssh connections, natively linux will save it in .ssh/config, which you can modify like below
 ```yaml
 # .ssh/config template